DHTMLX/docs-todolist/docs/guides/initialization.md

 Toolbar initialization is optional.
 Skip this step if you do not need the Toolbar.
 :::

-The following code snippet shows a complete initialization of List and Toolbar:
+The following code snippet initializes List and Toolbar:

 ~~~js {9-11} title="index.js"
 const { ToDo, Toolbar } = todo; // unpack the todo global object